 If you notice your chicken is limping and has any cuts or scratches, make sure to clean the wound with soap and water.

 You may also need to apply an antibiotic ointment to help prevent infection.
-In severe cases, your chicken may need to see a veterinarian for treatment.
+In severe cases, your chicken may need to see a vet, too.

 2. Stiffness or Sprain From Jumping Off the Roost